zmj64351508/resume/Resume_en.md

 The project is a protocol simulation system simulates a tiny protocol similar with modern communication system like GSM.
 Socket plays the role of physical layer of the protocol while there are also a data link layer for reliable connection and an application layer for business logic.

 * Implement the whole protocol by designing state machines.
-* Design data structures to make concurrent access in a single thread come true, using "sock" structure to identify connection and linked buffer to store comming messages.
+* Design data structures to make concurrent access in a single thread come true, using "sock" structure to identify connection and linked buffer to store coming messages.
 * Trace the protocol message in application layer and write it into a specific file according to IMSI which is the identification of a customer.

 ### ARMUE -- An Emulator for ARM CPUs